 Grab both sheets of butcher paper with the tortilla in between and flip it over.

 Press the tortilla a second time.
 Notice how the tortilla has extended and is more evenly shaped.

 Gently peel the tortilla away from the waxed paper.
 Your tortilla is now ready to cook.

 heat a comal or griddle to medium hot.
 Place a tortilla on it and cook until it starts to lift.

 Flip the tortilla until it starts to lightly puff which indicates that it is fully cooked.

 The finished product.
-Keep warm by wrapping tortillas in a cloth towel or tortilla warmer.
+Keep fresh tortillas warm by wrapping them in a cloth towel or tortilla warmer.